CheesymoonBrainstorms/Godot-Installer/README.md

 ## How to use

-Just clone the repo and run the Install.sh file.

-You can clone the repository by running the following
+Clone the repository by running the following

 ```bash
 git clone https://github.com/CheesymoonBrainstorms/Godot-Installer.git
 ```

-CD into it and run the installer
+`cd` into it and run the cloned repo and run the installer

 ```bash
 cd Godot-Installer/